COSI-Lab/book/README.md

 ## Contributing

 As long as the change isn't "trivial" you should always create a pull request.
 There is no requirement to fork the project, using a branch is preferred.
-If you aren't yet a part of our github team you should reach out the a Lab Director for an invite.
+If you aren't yet a part of our github team you should reach out to a Lab Director for an invite.

 ## Deployment